dleclercpro/BerlinLEAPerformanceMonitor/README.md

 Not only are there almost never any free appointment slots on LEA's portal, the latter is also quite buggy.
 In an effort to highlight the poor performance of said portal, the following graphs have been generated:

 ### Length of User Session Until Failure
 Time spent on LEA's website until a user can reasonably conclude that there is no available appointment fitting their needs at the moment.
-If any of the following errors is encountered (see section <b>Prevalence of Experienced Errors on Workdays (Monday to Friday)</b> for a detailed explanation of each error), the session is deemed a failure:
+If any of the following errors is encountered (see section <b>Prevalence of Events on Workdays (Monday to Friday)</b> for a detailed explanation of each error), the session is deemed a failure:
 - ```NoAppointmentError```
 - ```NoInformationError```
 - ```NoResultsError```